-Students will be asked to play back a melody, either on their own instrument or on the piano.
-The melody will be approximately six notes long and will be based on the first five notes of a major scale.
+Students will be asked to play back a melody, either on their own instrument or on the piano in the key of C, F, B, or D. The melody will be approximately six notes long and will be based on the first five notes of a major scale.
 The examiner will name the key, play the tonic triad once, and play the melody twice.

-- beginning notes: tonic, mediant, or dominant - trombone keys: C, F, E♭, G
+- beginning notes: tonic, mediant, or dominant

-- 1. Students will be asked to play a simple short melody in the key of C, F, $E^{\downarrow}$ , or G approximately equal in difficulty to the repertoire of Level 2. - 2.
+- 1. Students will be asked to play a simple short melody in the key of C, F, D, B, or E, approximately equal in difficulty to the repertoire of Level 2. - 2.
 Students will be asked to clap or tap the rhythm of a melody in $\frac{3}{4}$ or $\frac{4}{4}$ time.
 A steady pace and rhythmic accentuation are expected.